xiqishow/BandHealthForiOS/README.md

  ![image](https://github.com/xiqishow/BandHealthForiOS/blob/master/screenshots/1.jpg)

-A simple app for Microsoft Band 1/2, the user in China could see the tracer via BaiduMap
+A simple app for Microsoft Band 1/2, the user in China could see the tracer via BaiduMap.

 You can find a introduce snapshot form http://www.app111.com/info/1071013907/ ,but it is offline from App Store.